10 Common Investment Myths Debunked

 One of the most common myths about investing is that it’s exclusive to the wealthy.
 This couldn’t be further from the truth.
 Investing is accessible to anyone with even a small amount of money to spare.

-Real-Life Story money myths: Meet Sarah, a college student who decided to invest $100 per month in a low-cost index fund.
+Real-Life Story money myths: Meet Sarah.
+She is a college student.
+Sarah decided to invest $100 per month in a low-cost index fund.
 Over time, her investments grew substantially, helping her pay off student loans and eventually buy her first home.

 Myth : Investing is Like Gambling